dastrukar/hideous-helmet/readme.md

 ## Is this compatible with other addons?
 Probably not.

-Though, it's up to you to try and see.
+Though, it's up to you to try and see. *(if none of the overwriting stuff breaks anything)*

 ## Are there any releases?